What is DACA?

 - Applicants had no lawful status on June 15, 2012

 - The applicant has completed high school or a G.E.D., has been honorably discharged from the armed forces, or has enrolled in school.

 - The applicant has no convictions relating to a felony or serious misdemeanor, has three or more misdemeanors, and does not threaten national security or public safety.

 If you have questions about whether or not you meet the requirements, talk to one of our immigration lawyers at our law office.

 Filing for DACA

-After determining your eligibility for DACA, you’ll need to submit supporting documents verifying that you meet all requirements.
-If you are applying for DACA the first time, you'll also need to complete Form 1-821D (Consideration of Deferred Action for Childhood Arrivals) and Form I-765 (Application for Employment Authorization Document).
+After determining your eligibility for DACA, you'll need to submit supporting documents verifying that you meet all requirements.
+But if you are applying for DACA the first time, you'll also need to complete Form 1-821D (Consideration of Deferred Action for Childhood Arrivals) and Form I-765 (Application for Employment Authorization Document).

 In addition to submitting the above forms, you'll need to set up and attend a biometrics appointment at a local USCIS Application Support Center.
 Finally, you should mail all records to the USCIS along with a fee of $495.